 Recent EFC tools have a new look and feel.
 Historically, the Environmental Finance Center at the University of North Carolina (EFC) built spreadsheet tools.
-EFC tools are designed to help utilities organize and analyze financial data to make sustainable decisions.
+EFC tools help utilities organize and analyze financial data to make sustainable decisions.
 Advances in technology are opening up new opportunities for sharing and explaining data.
 Tableau and other software packages like Power BI and Qlik provide powerful tools to help visualize data through charts and images.
-The EFC has found success using Tableau to provide updated tools that are attractive and easy to use for water and wastewater professionals.
+The EFC has found success using Tableau to provide attractive and easy-to-use updated tools for water and wastewater professionals.

 In 2021, the EFC developed North Carolina Rate Sheets using Tableau.
-Project director Omid Barr offered this recent blog post describing development of the Affordability Tool in Tableau.
+Project director Omid Barr recently wrote a blog post about the development of the Affordability Tool in Tableau.
 The purpose of this blog post is to describe the broad data structures used within EFC tools.
 Those steps can be adapted to projects within utilities.

 The art in communicating with data is translating data stored in a database into a tool or a visualization.
 Visualizations can be built with spreadsheets.
 Visualizations can also be connected to databases.
 Most utilities have data spreads across more than one database.
 Connecting a visualization to existing databases allows utilities to add value from data that is already being collected.
 Utilities can use visualizations to make decisions and to communicate with customers.